Journal Entry: November 14, 2025

 ☀️ Conditions, The November Vibe, and the Warmth Factor

-The Warmth Effect: I believe this exceptional temperature is precisely why the bass were keyed in on a moving bait.
+The Warmth Effect: This warmer water is why the bass were keyed in on a moving bait.
 The warmer water meant their metabolism was higher than normal for this time of year, making them willing—even eager—to chase down a fast meal.

-The mood out on the bank was simply wonderful.
-Mid-November fishing offers such a unique sense of solitude and peace.
-The lack of fishing pressure this time of year almost guarantees a good number of catches, and today was no exception.
+My mood out on the bank was peaceful.
+Mid-November fishing offers a unique sense of solitude and peace.
+The lack of fishing pressure this time of year opens up the possibility of a good number of catches, and on this day this was no exception.

 ⚙️ The Winning Gear Setup

 When the wind is blowing and the bass are keying in on moving bait, confidence is everything.
-My trusty setup handled the job perfectly:
+What I was using:

-Rod: My reliable Abu Garcia Veritas Micro Guide Series rod.
+Rod: Abu Garcia Veritas Micro Guide Series rod.
 It provides the sensitivity and backbone needed to detect subtle bites and handle a good fight from a cold-water bass.
+This is my "Go To" for just about anything.
+It is versatile.

 π₯ The Hot Lure & The "Burn and Kill" Retrieve

-The key to unlocking the bite today was speed, a surprise tactic given the time of year, but perfectly suited for the weather.
+The key to unlocking the bite today was speed, a surprise tactic given the time of year, but maybe answered by what the weather was doing on this day.
 While I occasionally utilized a slow and steady retrieve, the true producer was the "Burn and Kill" technique.
-I would reel the bait as fast as I could and just hang on, waiting for the sudden thump.
-For November in Illinois, having bass chase down a bait burned back to the bank is truly amazing and speaks to their aggressive nature when they sense the water is still warm.
+I would reel the bait with a faster retrieve and keep the bait at the top of the water column waiting for the sudden thump.
+For November in Illinois, having bass chase down a bait burned back to the bank is a fun bite!

 | Product | Specs Used | Why It Worked |